-Three years ago, she was forced to make a life-changing choice: to settle in her home country or to follow her heart.
+Five years ago, she was forced to make a life-changing choice: to settle in her home country or to follow her heart.
 Thankfully for the footballing world, she chose the latter, although the heart-wrenching decision heralded much sacrifice.

 “It would have been my dream to have stayed at home and been a professional soccer player,” she admits.
 “It’s a shame that you cannot be professional in Belgium.